Chirag-ahir/JAVA-All-Basic/README.md

 New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object

+What is JAR File ?<br>
+A Java™ ARchive (JAR) file is a file format that combines many files into one.

 DataType : A data type, in programming, is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error.

 <b>Three types of variables in JAVA</b>